 Soon enough the venue was in sight and in mere moments all four of us were in the arena, seated and ready for our first taste of live NJPW action.

-The first natch was young boy Umino (who is NJPW referee Red Shoes son) against an unnamed opponent.
-Rich was looking forward to an unannounced Liger (imagine that!!), Tax was hoping for Naito, I called a returning Kid Lykos…..
-We were instead “treated” to another young boy called Dominator, coming to the ring doing some kind of drunken monkey style monk gimmick.
+The first match was young boy Umino (who is NJPW referee Red Shoes son) against an unnamed opponent.
+Rich was looking forward to an unannounced Liger (imagine that!!).
+Tax was hoping for Naito, I called a returning Kid Lykos.
+We were instead “treated” to another young boy called Dominator, coming to the ring.
+He was doing some kind of drunken monkey style monk gimmick.
 Odd doesn’t cover it.

-The match itself was OK, with Dominator hitting quite a lot of Mongolian chops – a move that is destined for a comeback soon I think.
+The match itself was OK, with Dominator hitting quite a lot of Mongolian chops.
 Umino showed a nice comeback but it was in vain as Dominator hit a second rope Mongolian chop for the pinfall victory.

 The second match raised the spirits of us all in attendance when the screen showed the infamous Bullet Club logo along with it’s B-B-B-B-BULLET CLUB ring music.
 Out came the Tokyo Pimp Yujiro, complete with his “lady friends” accompanied by the diminutive but frickin awesome Taiji Ishimori aka Bone Soldier.